Nanotechnology's Home

 Dr. Matt Kim, Chairman

 Dr. Matt Kim is the Founder and President of QuantTera.
-QuantTera specializes in developing nano-engineered quantum based devices for photonic applications.
-Our company focus is to develop manufacturable lasers, detectors, driver amplifiers and photonic integrated circuits.
-Dr. Kim is the chairman of board of the Arizona Nanotechnology Cluster a non-profit organization for advancing nanotechnology issues in Arizona.
+QuantTera specializes in developing nano-engineered quantum based devices for microelectronic applications.
+QuantTera's focus is to develop manufacturable lasers, detectors, driver amplifiers for the next generation of integrated circuits.
 In 2000 Dr. Kim co-founded MicroLink Devices, Inc., a leading manufacturer of transistors for cellular communications in Niles, IL.
 At MicroLink he was Vice President of Operations and supervised the transistor manufacturing program which ultimately resulted vendor qualification at major telecommunications companies.
 From 1994 to 2000, Dr. Kim served as Principal staff scientist at Motorola’s corporate research laboratory, demonstrating transistors with very high gain, which were used in Motorola cell phone technology.
 At the 2006 Governor’s Celebration of Innovation he received the Chairman's Award for contributions to Arizona’s High Tech IndustryDr.
 Kim holds a Ph.D. in Physics from the University of Illinois in Urbana-Champaign and B.S. in Engineering Physics from Cornell University

 Company Link: www.quanttera.com